code-saturne/salome_cfd_extensions/README.md

 `configure` from outside the source tree, in a dedicated build directory), and in-tree builds are not supported.

+The path of a matching installation of code_saturne should be specified using the `CS_ROOT_DIR` variable, either specified when running `configure`, or defined as an environement variable at runtime.
+If both methods are used, the environment variable has priority over the initial configuratio setting.

 To obtain available options, run `configure --help`

 Code_Saturne support: saturne-support@edf.fr